About

 Interactive storytelling

-Memorable performances that bring folklore & ecology to life, integrating drumming & papercuts as props.
+Memorable performances that bring migration & ecology to life, integrating folklore, music & papercuts as props.

 Illustrated icon of a pair of white hands with birds and moths flying around them